-Illinois Election Integrity Fund is created as a special fund 1 in the State treasury.
-All voluntary citizen contributions 2 shall be deposited into the Fund.
-All moneys deposited into the 3 4 Fund shall be used by the Illinois Board of Elections to 5 administer this Fund and to use Fund proceeds for all required 6 election audits.
-Approximately \$2,000,000 in funding shall be 7 required for the first election cycle covered under this Act.
-The Department must print on its standard individual income tax 8 9 form a provision indicating that if the taxpayer wishes to 10 contribute to the Election Integrity Fund, he or she may do so 11 by stating the amount of the contribution on the return and 12 that the contribution will reduce the taxpayer's refund or increase the amount of payment to accompany the return.
-Failure 13 14 to remit any amount of increase payment shall reduce the contribution accordingly.
-This Section does not apply to any 15 amended return.
-All proceeds from voluntary taxpayer checkoffs 16 17 shall provide additional funding to cover the administration of this Act and the costs of required election audits.
-18 processing machines which can be used for counting ballots and
+Illinois Election Integrity Fund is created as a special fund 1 2 in the State treasury.
+All voluntary citizen contributions shall be deposited into the Fund.
+All moneys deposited into 3 4 the Fund shall be used by the Illinois Board of Elections to 5 administer this Fund and to use Fund proceeds for all required election audits.
+Approximately \$2,000,000 in funding shall be 6 7 required for the first election cycle covered under this Act.
+The Department must print on its standard individual income 8 9 tax form a provision indicating that if the taxpayer wishes to 10 contribute to the Election Integrity Fund, he or she may do so 11 by stating the amount of the contribution on the return and 12 that the contribution will reduce the taxpayer's refund or 13 increase the amount of payment to accompany the return.
+14 Failure to remit any amount of increase payment shall reduce the contribution accordingly.
+This Section does not apply to 15 16 any amended return.
+All proceeds from voluntary taxpayer 17 checkoffs shall provide additional funding to cover the administration of this Act and the costs of required election 18 19 audits.

-- 19 (10 ILCS 5/24B-2) - 20 Sec.
+- 20 (10 ILCS 5/24B-2) - 21 Sec.
 24B-2.
 Definitions.
-As used in this Article: - 21 "Approved independent testing authority" means an - independent laboratory or authority certified by the federal - 23 Election Assistance Commission. - "Computer", "automatic tabulating equipment" or - 25 "equipment" includes apparatus necessary to automatically
+As used in this Article: - 22 "Approved independent testing authority" means an - independent laboratory or authority certified by the federal - 24 Election Assistance Commission. - 25 "Computer", "automatic tabulating equipment" or

-1 examine and count votes as designated on ballots, and data

-3 tabulating results.

-"Ballot" means paper ballot sheets.

-"Ballot configuration" means the particular combination of political subdivision ballots including, for each political subdivision, the particular combination of offices, candidate names and questions as it appears for each group of voters who may cast the same ballot.

-"Ballot sheet" means a paper ballot printed on one or both sides which is (1) designed and prepared so that the voter may indicate his or her votes in designated areas, which must be areas clearly printed or otherwise delineated for such purpose, and (2) capable of having votes marked in the designated areas automatically examined, counted, and tabulated by an electronic scanning process.

-"Central counting" means the counting of ballots in one or more locations selected by the election authority for the processing or counting, or both, of ballots.
-A location for central counting shall be within the territorial jurisdiction of the election authority unless there is no suitable tabulating equipment available within his territorial jurisdiction.
-However, in any event a counting location shall be within this State.

-"Computer operator" means any person or persons designated by the election authority to operate the automatic tabulating
+- 1 "equipment" includes apparatus necessary to automatically - 2 examine and count votes as designated on ballots, and data - 3 processing machines which can be used for counting ballots and - 4 tabulating results. - 5 "Ballot" means paper ballot sheets. - 6 "Ballot configuration" means the particular combination of - 7 political subdivision ballots including, for each political - 8 subdivision, the particular combination of offices, candidate - 9 names and questions as it appears for each group of voters who - 10 may cast the same ballot. - "Ballot sheet" means a paper ballot printed on one or both - sides which is (1) designed and prepared so that the voter may - indicate his or her votes in designated areas, which must be - 14 areas clearly printed or otherwise delineated for such - 15 purpose, and (2) capable of having votes marked in the - 16 designated areas automatically examined, counted, and - tabulated by an electronic scanning process. - 18 "Central counting" means the counting of ballots in one or - 19 more locations selected by the election authority for the - 20 processing or counting, or both, of ballots.
+A location for - 21 central counting shall be within the territorial jurisdiction - 22 of the election authority unless there is no suitable - 23 tabulating equipment available within his territorial - jurisdiction.
+However, in any event a counting location shall - 25 be within this State. - 26 "Computer operator" means any person or persons designated